-- Application is open to any student or scholar who can demonstrate compliance with the criteria set out above, other than employees of Coll & Cortés, committee members of ARTES, or their immediate families.
+- Application is open to any student or scholar who can demonstrate compliance with the criteria set out above, other than employees of CEEH, committee members of ARTES, or their immediate families.
 Scholarships are not awarded to students who have not yet begun their programme of study, are valid for one year only, and are not renewable.

 - Applications will be assessed according to the following criteria: Originality of research, significance of research, feasibility of successful completion, academic rigour (command of the field, spelling, fluency etc), potential of the applicant (an assessment of the strength of the CV, taking into account the student’s current status), financial need, strength of reference.

-- Successful scholarship winners are normally informed by 1st March, and are invited to attend a presentation ceremony held in London in July.
+- Successful scholarship winners are normally informed by 30th April, and are invited to attend a presentation ceremony held at the ARTES AGM in the Summer.
 They are required to write a 600-word report on their funded research project, to be sent to email@example.com within nine months of receipt of the scholarship.